GovTechSG/TechBiz-Documentation/manage-subscriptions.md

 5. Select the required SGTS products and click **Next**.

-For more information, go to [**Request for TechBiz account**](request-for-techbiz-account.md) and follow from step 11 onwards to complete the subscription.
+For more information, go to [**Create subscription account**](request-for-techbiz-account.md) and follow from step 11 onwards to complete the subscription.

 ## Cancel subscription